Yekutiel Adam: Death

 Adam was killed in the 1982 Lebanon War before he could take up his post.
 On June 10 of that year, the fourth day of the war, Adam and a group of Israeli officers were commanding operations from an appropriated villa in Dawha near the town of Damour some 12 kilometers south of Beirut.
 When the area was shelled by enemy mortars, Adam and two other officers descended to the basement to take cover.
-A Palestinian fighter, who was hiding there, opened fire killing Adam as well as Col. Chaim Sela.
+A group of Palestinian fighters hiding there opened fire, killing Adam as well as Col. Chaim Sela.
 Yekutiel Adam was deputy Chief of Staff and thus the highest ranking IDF officer ever to be killed in battle.
-The identity of Adam's killer was never clarified.
-Some sources identify him as a Palestinian minor.
+The identity of Adam's killers was never clarified.
+Some sources identify one of them as a Palestinian minor who survived.
 An IDF medic who served in an Israeli military prison during the war witnessed an officer point to a 15-year-old boy among a group of prisoners and said: "You see this boy?
 He murdered the late Yekutiel Adam".

 Adam was buried in Kiryat Shaul cemetery, Tel Aviv.